 Benefits of Cargo Insurance

-As well as the direct benefits explained on the following pages, a range of extensions allows cargo policyholders to tailor their own cargo policy to also cover:
+As well as the direct benefits explained in the flyers hosted below, a range of extensions allows cargo policyholders to tailor their own cargo policy to also cover:

 - domestic sales and purchases

 - non-sales movements between their own premises, at home or abroad